Trained Persons

-Persons who operate the following types of drinking water systems must take the training to become a “Trained Person”:
+Persons who operate the following types of drinking water systems must take the Operation of Small Systems for Trained Persons (O. Reg.
+170/03) to become a “Trained Person”:

 - small non-municipal non-residential system serving a designated facility